Komal-ai417/hft-matching-engine/docs/4_API_Reference.md

 **Throws:**
 - `std::out_of_range` if `ptr` does not belong to this pool (pointer arithmetic bounds check).
-- `std::logic_error` if the slot is already free (double-free detection via allocation bitmap).
+- `std::logic_error` if the slot is already free (double-free detection via allocation byte-tracking vector).

 **Complexity:** $O(1)$.